smritijava/java-logical-programs/README.md

 # java-logical-programs
 Java programs focusing on logic, arrays, strings, and problem-solving.
+The programs can be easily executed in BlueJ.